Skip to Content

 Concerned about safe water while traveling?
 This post will help.
-In this article, you’ll learn how to choose the best portable water filter or purifier for your trip (including the 8 features to consider).
-And I shortlist the 7 best water filters for travel (and the best expat water purifier).
+In this article, you’ll learn how to choose the best portable water filter or travel purifier for your trip (including the 8 features to consider).

 Best Portable Water Filter for Travel

 Bottled water, portable water purification, or water filtration device?
 The good news is that you don’t have to spend a fortune daily on bottled water.
-You have options.

-3 Top Picks: Travel Water Filters
+2 Top Picks: Travel Water Filters

 Before we get to the full guide and all the specifics, here are our top picks.
 If you don’t want the backstory – and just our recommendations – here they are.

-Please note: to remove protozoa, bacteria, and viruses you’ll need both a filter (like the Lifestraw bottle) and a purifier (like Steripen UV water purifier).
+Please note: to remove protozoa, bacteria, and viruses you’ll need both a filter (like the Lifestraw bottle) and a purifier (like the Steripen UV water purifier).

-• Steripen UV Water Purifier (Use any bottle): This is great for travel.
+- Steripen UV Water Purifier (Use any bottle): This is great for travel.
 Charges via USB, up to 50 treatments per charge.
 Use any bottle or dish.
 This is a must to ensure that all contaminants – including viruses are removed.

-• Travel Berkey Water Filter (Best for expats): If you are going to have a permanent base, you should consider this counter-top filter.
+- Travel Berkey Water Filter (Best for expats): If you are going to have a permanent base, you should consider this countertop filter.
 It will give you all the water you need (holds 1.5 gallons) and the replaceable filters last for 6000 gallons.
 This is available in 4 larger sizes (up to 6 gallons).
 Just be sure to see what will fit in your luggage.

 Okay, so now back to the post: